Lifelong Wellness

 RK Team Fitness

 Many people mistakenly believe that the best way to treat back pain is to simply rest.
 While this can be true in some cases, depending on the nature of your injury, more often than not movement is key.
 Performing some safe and simple exercises designed to strengthen your core and back muscles can help promote healing and reduce your pain.
-The next time you have back pain, try some of the exercises shared in this post.

 Warm-Up: Overhead Reach

 Begin in an upright standing position with your feet shoulder-width apart, maintaining good alignment with your head, shoulders, hips, and legs.
 Contract your core and lift your hands overhead.
-Hold this position for 5 to 10 seconds.
-Return to the starting position and repeat the movement.

 To intensify the stretch, arch your back slightly at the end position.
 The goal of this stretch is to create space between your ribs and hips.
 It also engages and strengthens your core.